 A. You should immediately call your probation officer to reschedule a missed appointment.
 Failure to do so can result in your case being violated.
 If you miss a court appearance, contact your probation officer and he/she will check the status of your case with the Clerk of the Circuit Court.
 You will then be instructed on the best way to proceed in bring your case back before the court.

-Q. What happens if an offender doesn't follow his or her court order?
+Q. What happens if a probationer doesn't follow his or her court order?

-A. If an offender does not comply with the conditions of the court order and the requirements of the Adult Probation Department, his or her case will be returned to court for a violation hearing.
-At this hearing, the judge determines if the case should be continued to allow additional time to achieve compliance (this could be due to unforeseeable circumstances), or determines that the offender is indeed in violation of the original court order.
-If the offender is present in court, the judge makes a decision at that time.
-If the offender is not present in court, a warrant may be issued for his or her arrest.
+A. If a probationer does not comply with the conditions of the court order and the requirements of the Adult Probation Department, his or her case will be returned to court for a violation hearing.
+At this hearing, the judge determines if the case should be continued to allow additional time to achieve compliance or determines that the individual is indeed in violation of the original court order.
+If the individual is present in court, the judge makes a decision at that time.
+If the individual is not present in court, a warrant may be issued for his or her arrest.